Hogosha42/funkypy/README.md

 print(times2(add4(add2(4))))
 # 20
 ```
-with the package we can make it look like this:
+with the module we can make it look like this:
 ```py
 Data(4) >> add2 >> add4 >> times2 >> print
 # 20